Skip to content

 • This curriculum does not cover web frameworks (Axum/Actix) as primary subjects.
 They appear only as integration surfaces in Month 5.

 • Game development, GUI, and WASM front-ends are out of scope.
-Pointers are given for the curious in 00_PRELUDE_AND_PHILOSOPHY.md.
+Pointers are given for the curious in the prelude.

 • "Rewrite it in Rust" advocacy is explicitly avoided; the reader should finish the program able to argue against using Rust when it is the wrong tool.